Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 That only caters for building materials such as cement, ballast, interior fixtures and fittings.
 With the 6.5 billion shillings ($65 million) set aside for housing development, it can adequately provide the 500,000 units plus more.
 With high value over everything in this economy, it would only be right to save as much as you can, when you can.

 Shipping containers undergo modification every now and then to change their appearance from a rusty container to a beautiful home.
-This means unlike melting the containers or disposing of them, they are recycled and reused.
+This means that instead of melting the containers or disposing of them, they are recycled and reused.

 With the rate of deforestation and global warming experienced in the country and globally, the best solution has to be something that supports the environment.
 Re-purposing of these containers allows for users to maintain the climatic conditions with no pollution.